 An extant Ume Sámi drum, first described by Ole Worm in 1655

 The Danish antiquarian Ole Worm (1588–1654) assembled a great collection of natural and man-made artifacts in his collection of curiosities, including an Ume Sámi drum that is still extant.
-He made a catalogue of the contents of his collection which was published by his son the year after his death as Museum Wormianum, containing both a woodcut illustration of the drum with its hammer and pointer, and a short description of its use as an oracle.
+He made a catalogue of the contents of his collection which was posthumously published by his son in 1655 as Museum Wormianum.
+This contains both a woodcut illustration of the drum with its hammer and pointer and a short description of its use as an oracle.
 This is both the oldest record of a surviving drum and the first published image of a drum.

 The illustration on page 386 of Museum Wormianum, showing the drum flanked by its pointer and hammer – not all to the same scale